Grass fire shuts down I-10 West in Ascension Parish

 The flames were first reported around 3:30 p.m. just past the LA 44 exit.
 Traffic was being diverted to Burnside Avenue.

-Westbound traffic was backed up past the LA 22 exit as of around 4:20 p.m.
+Westbound traffic was backed up past the LA 22 exit when the interstate reopened around 4:30 p.m.

 Trending News